About the Journal

 Focus and Scope

 Research, Advocacy, and Practice for Complex and Chronic Conditions: A journal for physical, health, and multiple disabilities Services (RAPCC) is the official journal of Complex and Chronic Conditions, the Division for Physical, Health, and Multiple Disabilities (formerly DPHMD) of the Council for Exceptional Children.
-This peer-reviewed journal is published two times per year.
+This peer-reviewed journal is published one to two times per year.
 RAPCC is a multidisciplinary journal that focuses on research, issues, and program innovations that relate to the educational and related services needs of individuals with physical, health, and/or multiple disabilities.
 Articles cover a wide range of topics, including: assessment, educational programming, access to the general curriculum, characteristics, training of instructional personnel, rehabilitation, prevention, community understanding and provisions, and legislation.
 The following are considered for publication: empirical research, theoretical perspectives, case studies that address promising practices, innovative instructional practices, and reviews of books, materials, media, and software.

 All research articles in this journal have undergone rigorous peer review, based on initial editor screening and anonymous refereeing by three reviewers.

 All published articles are the personal expression of the author(s) and do not necessarily carry the endorsement of CCC.
 CCC is the official division of the Council for Exceptional Children that advocates for quality education for all individuals with physical disabilities, multiple disabilities, and special health care needs served in schools, hospitals, or home settings.
 The goals of CCC include: